alinecrsouza/learn-git/README.md

 3. Initializes a repository
 $ git init
 > After execute this command inside the repository folder, a hidden .git directory will be created, containing the repository structure.
-If this directory is deleted, the versioning of the folder no longer exists.
+If this directory is deleted, the versioning service of the folder no longer exists.

 ### Create a file
 $ touch file.txt